-Compensation & Recoverable Damages for Chicago Brain Accident Injury must be accessed on a case by case basis.
+Recoverable Damages for Chicago Brain Injury is determined on a case by case basis

 Severity of Chicago Traumatic Brain Injury (TBI): Moderate, Severe, and Mild